ADVANTICS/documentation/products/adb-pc-dc01/docs/overview.md

 ### Electromagnetic Compatibility
-- EMC Class A or B with external filter (depending on system size and requirements)
+EMC Class A or B with external filter (depending on system size and requirements)

 ## Design Philosophy

-As a vertically integrated company, Advantics maintains complete control over the design and manufacturing process:
+ADVANTICS maintains complete control over the design and manufacturing process:

 !!! note "Vertical Integration Benefits"
     - No reliance on third-party "black boxes" - software or hardware